Anesthetic Techniques and Phase I Risk

 Key Takeaways

-• The anesthetic technique predicts the first complications the Phase I PACU nurse should anticipate.
+• The anesthetic technique is a risk map: it predicts which complication the Phase I PACU nurse should anticipate first.

 • General anesthesia raises immediate airway, ventilation, aspiration, hemodynamic, thermoregulation, pain, and emergence risks.

-• Monitored anesthesia care can still produce deep sedation, obstruction, hypoventilation, and delayed rescue needs despite the absence of an artificial airway.
+• Monitored anesthesia care (MAC) can still produce deep sedation, obstruction, hypoventilation, and delayed rescue despite no artificial airway.

-• Regional, neuraxial, and local techniques require surveillance for block level, motor recovery, hypotension, urinary retention, pneumothorax, nerve symptoms, and local anesthetic systemic toxicity.
+• Regional, neuraxial, and local techniques demand surveillance for block level, motor recovery, hypotension, urinary retention, pneumothorax, and local anesthetic systemic toxicity (LAST).

-• The safest PACU response ties the handoff report, procedure, anesthetic, baseline status, and current trend into one priority decision.
+• On the CPAN exam, the safest answer ties the handoff report, procedure, anesthetic, baseline status, and current trend into one priority decision.

 Why technique matters in Phase I

-The anesthetic technique is a risk map.
-A patient emerging from general anesthesia, a patient recovering from deep sedation, and a patient with a dense neuraxial block may all arrive sleepy and monitored, but the likely complications are different.
-CPAN questions often hide the answer in the report: airway device, drugs used, block location, procedure position, fluids, blood loss, and baseline disease.
+The anesthetic technique functions as a risk map.
+A patient emerging from general anesthesia, one recovering from deep sedation, and one with a dense neuraxial block can all arrive sleepy and monitored, yet their likely complications differ entirely.
+The exam hides the answer inside the report: airway device, drugs given, block location, surgical position, fluids, estimated blood loss, and baseline disease.
+Treat that handoff as the highest-yield data, not background trivia.

 Technique-to-risk table